scala/scala-lang/blog/_posts/2025-03-03-gsoc-call-for-contributors.md

 ## Recap from 2024

-The 2024 GSoC has been a remarkable edition for Scala, as we welcomed 10 new Scala contributors:
+The 2024 GSoC was a remarkable edition for Scala, as we welcomed 10 new Scala contributors:

 - **A S** – [Scaladoc in proto search](https://summerofcode.withgoogle.com/programs/2024/projects/jSLG7125)
 - **Ayush Koli** – [Scaladex new Artifact Page](https://summerofcode.withgoogle.com/programs/2024/projects/AMrkEU3Z)